godot-escoria/escoria-docs/api/ESCCondition.md

 var inventory: bool = false
 ```

-Wether this condition is regarding an inventory item ("i/...")
+Whether this condition is regarding an inventory item ("i/...")

 ### comparison